22Neves/devsite-docs/guides/checkout-pro/preference-multiple-items.en.md

-# Preference for multiple items
+# Create preference for multiple items

 If you need to create a preference for more than one item, you must add them as a list and their respective attributes.